handsontable/handsontable/docs/content/guides/cell-features/merge-cells/merge-cells.md

 ## Optimizing rendering of the wide/tall merged cells

-Sometimes, you might need to render a table with a very wide or very tall merged cells.
+Sometimes, you might need to render a table with merged cells that are very wide or very tall.
 In such cases, the standard rendering mode may not be optimal.
-We suggest enabling the virtual DOM for merged cells in these situations.
+In these situations, we suggest enabling the virtual DOM for the merged cells.

-To enable merged cells virtualization mode pass options like this:
+To enable the merged cells virtualization mode, enable the `virtualized` option:

 ::: only-for javascript